IKEA

 The NORDLI 6-drawer dresser is IKEA's attempt to offer something more refined than MALM without crossing into West Elm or CB2 price territory.
 At $349.99 in the US, it's $120 more than the MALM 6-drawer and lands at the upper edge of what IKEA charges for case goods.
 The trade-off is real: NORDLI gives you a cleaner front (no exposed handles — drawers pull from a recessed underside lip), a heavier carcass, and a fuller plinth-base silhouette.
 What it doesn't give you is real wood.
 Materials are the same particleboard, fiberboard, paper foil, and acrylic paint stack as the rest of IKEA's painted line.

 That price step-up has consequences in the buyer's expectation, and the IKEA product page itself shows the fallout — current rating sits at 3.2 out of 5 across 18 reviews, with assembly difficulty and finish damage as the dominant complaints.
 This review is for the standalone US 6-drawer NORDLI (article 906.220.71, 47¼" wide × 29⅞" high × 18½" deep), not the European modular NORDLI system that Reddit threads from 2020–2022 reference.
-The modular line was effectively wound down in North America in 2024–2025 — multiple owners report being told it was discontinued — and what's left is this single SKU.
+The modular line was effectively wound down in North America in 2024–2025 — multiple owners report being told it was discontinued — and what's left is this single model.
 The system stories that made NORDLI interesting (build-your-own configurations from 40 cm modular chests) no longer apply to a US buyer in 2026.

 The Assembly Cost Is Real, and It's the First Thing You Should Plan Around